McLearn-Lab/McLearn-Lab.github.io/README.md

 If you want an image in the home page carousel that links to the project, make sure the `title` field of the research project matches the `name` field of the carousel entry.

 <b>Note that the grants and publications entries are nested inside of the research projects in `research.yml`.
-To edit the following, make sure to use proper yml syntax, including indentation and hyphens where needed. </b>
+To edit the following, make sure to use proper yml nesting syntax, including indentation and hyphens where needed. </b>

 ##### GRANTS:
 Add a title and link to the nested `grants` field of your desired research project, following the pattern in the previous screenshot.